 Also, neighborhoodScout's analysis shows that the Central Michigan University South neighborhood has a greater concentration of residents currently enrolled in college than 99.9% of the neighborhoods in the U.S. With 96.6% of the population here attending college, this is very much a college-focused neighborhood.

-American households most often have a car, and regularly they have two or three.
-But households in the Central Michigan University South neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Central Michigan University South neighborhood have a highly unusual car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 100.0% of the households here have four, five, or more cars.
 That is more cars per household than in 100.0% of the neighborhoods in the nation.

 More people in Central Michigan University South choose to walk to work each day (44.1%) than almost any neighborhood in America.
 If you are attracted to the idea of being able to walk to work, this neighborhood could be a good choice.